xlr8yourmac.com logo

 Image Retention, Burn-In and Dead/Stuck Subpixel Tests

-As of February 2024, none of these 3 OLED TVs show any persistent image retention, burn-in or bad/stuck pixels.
-Over 4,100 hours on the 55EF9500, but very low hours on the rarely used 65C6 (478 hours) and 55E6 (139 hours) to date.
+As of April 2024, none of my 4 OLED TVs show any persistent image retention, burn-in or bad/stuck pixels.
+4,195 hours on the 55EF9500, but very low hours on the rarely used 65C6 (478 hours) and 55E6 (139 hours) to date.
+(The 48" C2 has just over 550 Hours, and zero issues so far.)
 I've seen many owners say they eventually had some subpixels fail over time (if not out of the box), but may not be visible at their viewing distance on a UHD screen.
 Stuck ON (always lit) subpixels however are usually noticeable using the solid color test images (see below).
 Even just 1 stuck ON subpixel may qualify for a replacement under warranty.

 How to Make Test Images to Check for OLED TV Burn-In and Bad/Stuck Pixels